I love giving relationship advice to others in regards to being with a manipulator.

 Some people respond to the emotionless stare of a skilled manipulator with discomfort, while others feel hypnotized by them.

-The eyes of the master manipulator, Grigori Rasputin has been remarked on by many people.
+The eyes of the master manipulator, Grigori Rasputin, have been remarked on by many people.
 According to Paul Kurlov, he had ‘’piercing’’ eyes; to Tamara Karsavina his eyes looked like that of a maniac; Elena Dzhanumova wrote in her diary: ‘’What eyes he has!
 You cannot endure his gaze for long.'"